emann615/Active-Directory-Lab/README.md

 22. Click **Next** and **No thanks** on the next two screens.
 23. Click **Next** on the last screen, and Windows will finish setting up before loading the desktop.
 24. When asked '**Do you want to allow your PC to be discoverable by other PCs and devices on this network?**', click **Yes**.

+### Part 14: Rename the PC and Join the Domain

+1. Click the search box next to Start and type cmd.
+2. Hit enter to open Command Prompt.
+3. Type ipconfig and hit enter to see the IP address settings.
+4. Look for the following information to make sure IP addressing is working properly:
+   * Connection-specific DNS suffix: mydomain.com
+   * IPV4 Address: 172.16.0.100
+   * Subnet Mask: 255.255.255.0
+   * Default Gateway: 172.16.0.1
+5. Click Start, and select System.
+6. Scroll down, and click Rename this PC (advanced).
+7. Once the System Properties window appears, click Change.
+8. In the box under Computer name, replace the current name with CLIENT1.
+9. In the Member of section, select Domain.
+10. In the box under Domain, type mydomain.com, and click OK.
+11. Enter the username and password of the admin account you created in Active Directory, and click OK.
+12. A window will appear with a message that says ‘Welcome to the mydomain.com domain’.
+Click OK.
+13. Another window will appear with a message that says ‘You must restart your computer to apply these changes’.
+Click OK.
+14. Click Close at the bottom of the System Properties window.
+15. Click Restart now, and your CLIENT1 VM will restart.
+16. Once your VM has restarted, select Other user on the login screen.
+17. Log in with one of the user accounts you created with the Powershell Script.
+    * You can use any of the user logins that were created, including your own.
+    * The password for all the user accounts is ‘Password1’.
+18. Click the search box next to Start and type cmd.
+19. Hit enter to open Command Prompt.
+20. Type whoami, and hit enter to see that the CLIENT1 computer has been joined to the domain.